PopiBrossard/puppet-mirror_repos/README.md

 ## Limitations

-This Module is tested on RedHat7 and CentOS7.
+This Module is tested on, CentOS7 an Debian.
+(I think it's not working anymore for RedHat clients and servers, due to specificities to create updateinfo.xml for CentOS)

 ## Development